kim1339/sensus/README.md

 - Voice agent (uses a text-to-speech Python library)
 - Recommendation functions, and using the YouTube API and JavaScript to provide music recommendations
 - A final, simple web application made using Flask

-The h5 file for the model weights and architecture can be accessed here: https://drive.google.com/file/d/1rS6icpUGQwIGMecRsOKuQvZAhKBV2SYu/view?usp=sharing

 ## Softwares and packages required: